ouhadjilyes/E-commerce-store/README.md

 # E-commerce-store
-A demo E-commerce store with 10 pages as well as a fully functional cart.
+A demo E-commerce store with 10 pages as well as a fully functional cart

 NOTE : This E-commerce-store is already hosted , follow this link to take a look https://zed-store.herokuapp.com/